Chart Color Schemes

 The level of cultural diversity witnessed in Chambers Flat was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Chambers Flat has a higher than average cultural diversity, with 24.3% of its population born overseas and 15.3% speaking a language other than English at home.
-Christianity is the predominant religion in Chambers Flat, comprising 53.1% of its population.
-Notably, the 'Other' religious category is overrepresented in Chambers Flat at 2.1%, compared to 1.3% across Greater Brisbane.
+Chambers Flat's cultural diversity was found to be above average, with 24.3% of its population born overseas and 15.3% speaking a language other than English at home.
+Christianity was the predominant religion in Chambers Flat as of 2016, comprising 53.1% of people.
+However, the most notable overrepresentation was seen in the 'Other' category, which made up 2.1% of the population compared to 1.3% across Greater Brisbane.

 Frequently Asked Questions - Diversity